DoubleCheck0001/discordjs-utils/README.md

 ```

 #### Role Added
-*Called when a member's receives a role*
+*Called when a member receives a role*
 ```javascript
 bot.roles.on("added", (member, addedRoles) =>  {
     // member callback variable is left unchanged from Discord.JS